 6. Do not Stay in Accommodation in Central Amsterdam

-Following on from the above point and linking in with point one, I recommend you do not stay in accommodation in Central Amsterdam and close to the Red Light District if you are in Amsterdam solo as it could feel a bit intimidating at night (although the area in itself is safe) and it’s also just not a not place to stay.
+Following on from the above point and linking in with point one of my Amsterdam solo travel tips.
+I recommend you do not stay in accommodation in Central Amsterdam and close to the Red Light District if you are in Amsterdam solo as it could feel a bit intimidating at night (although the area in itself is safe) and it’s also just not a not place to stay.

 That’s why I loved Stayokay Vondelpark Hostel so much, because it was further out, in a less touristy area of the City and right by the huge green park that is Vondelpark.
 I felt really safe and happy in this location of the city as a solo female traveller in Amsterdam.

 The first time I visited Amsterdam was on a weekend in November, the second time was mid-week in August and I really noticed the difference in people who were visiting.
-August was of course very busy because it was the school holidays so there seemed to be a lot of families, but there wasn’t as many stag and hen do’s as when I went on the weekend and to be honest, these are the groups I wanted to avoid.
+August was of course very busy because it was the school holidays so there seemed to be a lot of families, but there weren’t as many stags and hen parties as when I went on the weekend and to be honest, these are the groups I wanted to avoid.

 8. Know that Amsterdam is Safe

-With all the drinking, smoking and the groups that visit, you may worry and wonder if Amsterdam is safe and it is.
+With all the drinking, smoking and the groups that visit, you may worry and ask’ is Amsterdam safe?’.

 The area around the Red Light District is safe because it’s covered in CCTV and the Dutch themselves are very nice people, I felt completely safe in Amsterdam both times as a solo female traveller.
 I’m not sure on the exact figures of pickpocketing etc but it is by no means a city where people tell you to be careful, unlike places like Barcelona and even London, although you should of course always be sensible.

-So if safety is something that is putting you off visiting Amsterdam, don’t let it be.
+So if safety is something that is putting you off visiting Amsterdam solo, don’t let it.

-Amsterdam is a city made for bikes but unless you know how to ride one properly and know how to navigate the roads in Europe on a bike safely I wouldn’t hire one, especially if you are on your own.
+Amsterdam is a city made for bikes but unless you know how to ride one properly and know how to navigate the roads in Europe on a bike safely I wouldn’t hire one, especially alone in Amsterdam!

-In Amsterdam, you always have to be alert for the bikes, trams and cars and trying to watch out for all of these things, plus the canals, plus the pedestrians and navigate yourself around the city on your own is tricky business.
+Why you shouldn’t hire a bike In Amsterdam is because you always have to be alert for the bikes, trams and cars and trying to watch out for all of these things, plus the canals, plus the pedestrians and navigate yourself around the city on your own is tricky business and harder to do alone!

 If you want to explore Amsterdam by bike I would suggest doing a bike tour like one below.
 Bike Tours are also a great way to meet fellow travellers.